prysmaticlabs/documentation/website/docs/getting-started.md

 <p>Learn how to...</p>
 </div>
 <div class='panel'>
-<a href='../prysm-usage/p2p-host-ip'>Improve network connectivity</a>
+<a href='../prysm-usage/p2p-host-ip'>Configure ports and firewalls for improved network connectivity</a>
-<p>Learn how to configure ports, firewalls, and other configuration for improved peer-to-peer connectivity.</p>
+<p>Learn how to configure ports and firewalls so your node can build stronger connections with more peers.</p>
 </div>
 <div class='panel'>
 <a href='../wallet/remote'>Configure remote signing wallet</a>